Myanmar's military: A state within a state | DW | 12.02.2021

 This resulted in a further deepening of the network involving the military, the state and the economy.

-The extent of the military's influence can also be seen in the fact that except Aung San Suu Kyi all founding members of the National League for Democracy, founded in 1988, were ex-military officers.
+The extent of the military's influence can also be seen in the fact that except for Aung San Suu Kyi all founding members of the National League for Democracy (NLD), founded in 1988, were ex-military officers.

 As Bünte puts it, "Myanmar was a heavily militarized agrarian state."
 At the time, it was common for people to become either a farmer or a monk or a soldier.
 A military career was the most attractive for many at the time.
 So it is not surprising that even opposition politicians came from the ranks of the military.